Posted on: August 9, 2022 Posted by: marketing@allentate.com Comments: 0

 3) Purchase a home warranty – Again, not required but encouraged.

-A home warranty is in place to take care of surprises that may pop up like replacing a bad water heater element, or repairing a heating system that needs a part.
+A home warranty is in place to take care of surprises that may pop up, like replacing a bad water heater element, or repairing a heating system that needs a part.

 Essentially, a home warranty is NOT designed to replace 18-year old roofs, furnaces, or other systems or appliances that have reached the end of their life.

-If you’re purchasing an older home and the appliances, systems and roof have not been updated or replaced, those considerations should be addressed in the offer upfront.
+If you’re purchasing an older home and the appliances, systems, and roof have not been updated or replaced, those considerations should be addressed in the offer upfront.
 A home inspector is only going to tell you that the roof is not currently leaking and the furnace is working.
 What you need to estimate is how long before the roof leaks or when you are on borrowed time with your furnace.

 For example, an older gas or oil furnace can develop a cracked heat exchanger over time.
-Before the purchase, a home inspector probably will clear the system as it is working, but he or she is not licensed to (and cannot safely) remove the inner hood.
-If the inspector doesn’t call for a HVAC inspection from a licensed technician before the sale closes, the new owner inherits the bill for a new furnace.
+Before the purchase, a home inspector will probably clear the system as it is working, but he or she is not licensed to (and cannot safely) remove the inner hood.
+If the inspector doesn’t call for an HVAC inspection from a licensed technician before the sale closes, the new owner inherits the bill for a new furnace.
 In this case, the warranty company will not cover a cracked heat exchanger because it was a pre-existing condition.

 How does a home warranty differ from homeowners’ insurance?